 - Government tax identification number

+and send it to us when creating a user either through the Mobile API or Core API.
 We process this information in real time to verify the cardholder’s identity.
 In other words, if there are no issues then cardholders get approved instantly.
 If we are unable to verify the customer’s eligibility from the information provided, we may ask for supporting documentation, which includes (but is not limited to) copies of:

 - Social Security card